 It is difficult to beat University of Florida if you want to pursue Physiology & Pathology Sciences as a major.
 University of Florida offers graduate degrees in physiology for those interested in an advanced degree.
 Looking for a big school?
 This school has more than 20,000 students on campus.

 Around 43.0% of students send ACT scores, with the typical score in the 29 range.
-If you are considering an online degree you may want to think about psychology, the most in-demand online major at this school.
+This school's default rate of 3.0% is considerably below the average of 7.0%.
 Take a look at every one of University of Florida's rankings to know more about the college.

 Gettysburg College is among your top options if you want to study Physiology & Pathology Sciences.
 Students from the physiology & pathology sciences program at Gettysburg College earn 8.9% more than the typical college grad with the same degree.
 Located in Gettysburg, Pennsylvania, this college is right for young people who flourish in an urban setting.